Ableton/maxdevtools/maxdiff/README.md

 # Diffing patches

+## Description

-A way to diff condensed representations of Max patches and Max for Live devices, so the diff is more readable.
-Also shows the XML content of `.als` files, regardless of whether they are gzipped.
+A way to diff condensed representations of Max patches and Max for Live devices, so the diff is more readable when working with the version control tool [git](https://git-scm.com/).
+This tool also allows diffing the XML content of `.als` files, regardless of whether they are gzipped.

 In a git client like Tower, this is how it looks.